jhnwu3/BioNetGMMFit/README.md

 ![Step 1](/img/intMat.png)

-In order to define your own linear system, observe that we are assigning a matrix with specific values in code written as:
+In order to define your own linear matrix system, observe that we are assigning a matrix with specific values in code written as:

     intMatrix <<
         -k(2), k(2), 0,